Title and statement of responsibility area

 Name of creator

 The Office of President and Vice-Chancellor of the University of British Columbia is a position that provides oversight and direction for the University's operation following the strategic framework and recommendations of the Board of Governors and the Senates (Vancouver and Okanagan).
 The President's duties, powers, responsibilities, and offices are specified under the British Columbia University Act.
 The commission of the President (63) includes the President as a member of the Board of Governors and chair of the Senates.
-They are also members of all standing (permanent) committees of the Senate except the standing committee on appeals.
+They are also members of the Senate's standing (permanent) committees, except for the standing committee on appeals.
 They are a member of each faculty, and in the absence of the chancellor, they must confer degrees in their place.
-Under the Act (59), the President has the power to recommend appointments and promotions.
+Under the Act (59), the President can recommend appointments and promotions.
 They may also remove teaching and administrative staff, summon faculty meetings, authorize lectures and instruction in any faculty, and establish any committees the President may consider necessary.
 The President's duties (62) include preparing and publishing annual reports on the University's progress, highlighting any essential recommendations to the Board of Governors and the Senate and reporting on any matter referred to the President by the Board of Governors or the Senate.
 In addition, the President must submit an annual budget and present the submissions to the Minister of Education.

 Scope and content

-The fonds consists of records that reflect the myriad of activities included under the President's Office.
+The fonds consists of records reflecting the myriad of activities under the President's Office.
 Records relating to the university's founding in its earliest days include records of the early days of Medicine at UBC.
-Records relating to First Nations Peoples are present, including the teacher training program and "Native Indian Students at UBC."
-Documents relate to faculties and departments, including Applied Sciences, Arts, Commerce, Forestry, Graduate Studies, VP Finance, Administrative Services, VP Faculty and Student Affairs, Dean of Women, Agricultural Sciences, Dentistry, Education, Law, Medicine, and Pharmaceutical Sciences.
+Records relating to Indigenous Peoples include the teacher training program and "Native Indian Students at UBC."
+Documents related to faculties and departments, including Applied Sciences, Arts, Commerce, Forestry, Graduate Studies, VP Finance, Administrative Services, VP Faculty and Student Affairs, Dean of Women, Agricultural Sciences, Dentistry, Education, Law, Medicine, and Pharmaceutical Sciences.
 Also present are records related to Women at UBC, - including reports on the Status of Academic and Non-Academic Women - Senate Committees and the Board of Governors.
-Personnel records related to employees, salaries, agreements with Provincial and Territorial Governments and affiliated organizations with UBC, finances, the many UBC committees, advisory groups and records related to the founding of UBC institutes, foundations, centres and the Faculty Club.
-Records also relate to teacher evaluations, student discipline, budgets, appointments, new programs, legal opinion, the awarding of grants and scholarships.
-Subject files present include the Downtown Eastside and the President's Task Force to renew sports services.
-There are also records related to the University Endowment Lands and the planning and development of land and buildings at UBC.
-Records include agreements, agendas, applications, minutes, manuals, correspondence, memorandums, evaluations, reports, summaries, subject files, statistics, speeches, policies, procedures, pamphlets and academic plans.
+Personnel records related to employees, salaries, agreements with Provincial and Territorial Governments and affiliated organizations with UBC, finances, the many UBC committees, advisory groups and records associated with the founding of UBC institutes, foundations, centres and the Faculty Club.
+Records also relate to teacher evaluations, student discipline, budgets, appointments, new programs, legal opinion, and grant and scholarship awards.
+Subject files include the Downtown Eastside and the President's Task Force to renew sports services.
+There are also records related to the University Endowment Lands and the UBC's planning and development of land and buildings.
+Records types include agreements, agendas, applications, minutes, manuals, correspondence, memorandums, evaluations, reports, summaries, subject files, statistics, speeches, policies, procedures, pamphlets and academic plans.

 Immediate source of acquisition